dorian3343/Scaffold/README.md

 * Fast development time

 ## How to use Scaffold's CLI
+0. You may want to add the Binary to your path so that you can call the cli from anywhere.
 1. Initialize the project
 ```
 Scaffold init <your project name>